 The following minimal bootable CD images are available for download:

 testingrelease — see the Debian-Installer page.

 Official netinst images for the

-Up to 300 MB in size, this image contains the installer and a small set of packages which allows the installation of a (very) basic system.
+This image contains the installer and a small set of packages which allows the installation of a (very) basic system.

 For information what these files are and how to use them, please see the FAQ.